Natural scientific research in Canada: Universities and government research agencies (1985–present)

 Growth continued until the mid-eighties when a crisis in public funding curtailed much scientific research at the university and government level.
 Space activities spread across federal departments were brought under the roof of the Canadian Space Agency, created in 1989.
 The province of Quebec established the Centre de recherche industriel de Québec that same year.
 The Defence Research Board was reorganized and emerged as Defence Research and Development Canada in 2000.

 The last two decades have witnessed a slow but steady recovery.
 The mid-nineties saw the voluntary creation of the Group of Ten, large research universities in Canada.
 Three members were added to create the Group of 13 in 2006.
 In 1995, the Social Science Federation of Canada and the Canadian Federation for the Humanities amalgamated to form the Canadian Federation for the Humanities and Social Sciences.

 In 1982, the virtual, Ottawa-based Canadian Institute for Advanced Research was established to investigate questions relating to the fundamental nature of the universe in fields such as cosmology, gravity, quantum mechanics and genetics.
-The formation in 2001 of the Perimeter Institute for the study of quantum mechanics and relativity in Waterloo, Ontario is refreshingly novel in that it represents the initiative of a private individual (the founder of Research in Motion, the company that invented the BlackBerry) who has entered a field previously occupied by public institutes.
+The formation in 2001 of the Perimeter Institute for the study of quantum mechanics and relativity in Waterloo, Ontario represents the initiative of a private individual (the founder of Research in Motion, the company that invented the BlackBerry) who has entered a field previously occupied by public institutes.